Check Out These 10 Great Examples using Flash Fill in Excel

 Excel Flash Fill Example combining partial text and changing case with names finished.

-Example 3 – Extracting dates using Flash Fill (extract data)
+Example 3: Extract dates using Flash Fill (extract data)

-In this worksheet, we entered date data in B2, C2, D2 and E2 based on data in A2 and then used Flash Fill:
+In the following worksheet, we entered the example date data in B2, C2, D2 and E2 based on data in A2 and then used Flash Fill:

 Excel Flash Fill example extracting dates.